codingphasedotcom/cpdotcom/src/blog/what-i-learned-6-months-in-at-my-first-web-dev-job.md

 author_link: 'https://cdaracena.com'
 ---

-# What I learned 6 months in at my first Web Dev job

 Hey everyone, hope all is well!

 Long story short I was able to land my first web developer job back in October of 2018 after graduating from a 3 month bootcamp in July of 2018.
 I was given a coding test which required me to build a small app that utilized the Yelp API and rendered the 20 closest restaurants in the location the user typed in the search bar.
 I built it with React (which I was just somewhat starting to get familiar with) and pure CSS.
 You can see the app here: [Local Bites](http://local-bites.surge.sh/)